Key Takeaways

 Instacart is the standard grocery delivery service, while Instacart+ is a subscription plan offering free delivery on orders over a certain amount, reduced service fees, and exclusive promotions.

 If you run a grocery delivery business and want to adopt the Instacart revenue model, but still have some confusion, you can consult Enatega.
-We help you in helping in your business and provide you a tailored online grocery delivery software to help you earn more profit.
+We help you in helping in your business and provide you with a tailored online grocery delivery software to help you earn more profit.